From BR Bullpen

 Biographical Information

 With an incredible propensity to strike out in over 35 percent of his official plate appearances, Mark Reynolds debuted in the majors in 2007.
-In 2008, he set an all-time record for most strikeouts in a season and then shattered it in 2009.
+In 2008, he set an all-time record for most strikeouts in a season and then shattered it in 2009, becoming the first to whiff 200 times in a season.
 He has eclipsed the 200 strikeout mark three times and barely missed another.
+He is one of only a handful of players to hit 250 or more home runs and never make a big league All-Star team.

 As a college freshman at the University of Virginia, Reynolds hit .283/.355/.561 with 15 home runs.
 Collegiate Baseball named him a freshman All-American.
 He batted .295/.364/.530 as a sophomore in 2003 and .274/.387/.504 with 18 steals in 22 tries as a junior.
 In 2003, he went 7 for 23 with a triple for the Harwich Mariners of the Cape Cod League.
 Reynolds was selected by the Arizona Diamondbacks in the 16th round of the 2004 amateur draft.